-hts Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-On: One or more cameras are in use.
-On: One or more cameras are in use. icrophones (2) Record sound.
-Allows you to video chat, record video, and record still images.
+Component Description (1) WLAN antennas (1 or 2, depending on computer) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+NOTE: If your computer has a single antenna, it is located on the left side.
+(2) Internal microphones (2) Record sound.
+(3) Camera light On: The cameras is in use.
+(4) Camera(s) Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 40 .
-NOTE: Camera functions vary depending on the camera hardware
+For more information, see Using Windows Hello (select products only) on page 40.
+NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-\The antennas are not visible from the outside of the computer, and antenna location varies.
+^{}The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.